 (The modifications to the current text are marked in bold characters)

-Proposal:

-Paragraph 10., Amend to read;

-Option 1:

-10. Modification of vehicle type approval and extension of approval

-In the case of any change to the vehicle type, the procedure specified in paragraph 2, Schedule 3 of the 1958 Agreement (E/ECE/TRANS/505/Rev.3) shall apply.

 10. Modification of vehicle type approval and extension of approval

 10.1.
 Every modification to an existing vehicle type shall be notified to the Type Approval Authority which approved the vehicle type.